 B) I don’t have a teammate.

-3) OK, I paid and checked-in with a teammate.
+3) OK, I registered and checked-in with a teammate.
 When and where do I go to play?
 And what’s the process?

-By 6:30 pm on Friday, come to the large playing room in the Convention Center for Team Name and Crazy Hat competitions just before actual play starts.
-As you’re gathering, we’re cross-checking our data and pairing all teams who were checked in as of 5:30pm.
-As soon as we’re able, hopefully before 6:45pm, we will post in several locations a list of players sorted alphabetically by last name.
+By 6:00 pm on Friday, come to the large playing room in the Convention Center for Team Name and Crazy Hat competitions just before actual play starts.
+As you’re gathering, we’re cross-checking our data and pairing all teams who were checked in as of 5:30 pm.
+As soon as we’re able, hopefully about 7:00 pm, we will post in several locations a list of players sorted alphabetically by last name.
 The list will tell you what playing group (lettered from A-Z, then AA-ZZ) your team will be in.
 Go to the relevant table for your group letter (look for signs), where pairings sheets for recording rounds will be placed.
-We will then talk a little bit about the basic bughouse rules (here they are).
+We will then talk a little bit about the basic bughouse rules.
 These will be double-round-robin matches.
-In each group, every team plays every other team twice — play once, then flip colors and play again.
+In each group, every team plays every other team twice—play once, then flip colors and play again.
 Mark down the score for each game.
 Each quad manages its own play.
 The youngest players may need assistance with this; for adults of the youngest kids, please assist as best you can.
 For the oddly-sized sections (i.e., more than 4 teams), the teams will usually play each other only once, but we will talk about it with those groups.

 4) How do I get a prize?
 Or eat worms?

 Once you have your games complete, tally team scores on the top of your scoresheet to decide who wins.
 If there is a tie, the tied teams will play one game to determine the victory.
 But you’re not done yet.
-Because we are going to be playing in the large Pacific room this year, we will need to move all the chess sets back into the “Green” Room (Necanicum Room) after Bughouse is done.
-For that reason, once each group is done, we ask that players move their own set to the Green Room and set it up.
-So, once you’re done, (a) reset the boards to be sure that you have all the pieces with the appropriate set, (b) pick up both set and board and take it to the Green Room, and (c) set up the board in the appropriate places in that room.
-ONLY after that has happened can you report the outcome to the TD and receive your trophies and gummy worms.
+Because we are going to be playing in the large Pacific room this year, we will need to move all the chess sets back into the Necanicum Room after Bughouse is done.
+For that reason, once each group is done, we ask that players move their own set to the Necanicum Room and set it up.
+So, once you’re done, (a) reset the boards to be sure that you have all the pieces with the appropriate set, (b) pick up both set and board and take it to the Necanicum Room, and (c) set up the board in the appropriate places in that room.
+ONLY after that has happened can you report the outcome to the TD and receive your awards and gummy worms.

 Generally speaking, we will finish about 75 minutes after we start, so we should be done between 8:00 and 8:30pm.
 Note that there is a meeting for TDs that will take place immediately after Bughouse is done.